levivoelz/levivoelz.github.io/about.md

 ---
 layout: default
 display_name: About
-title: I'm a software|web developer/programmer, app maker and UX designer.
+title: I'm a software|web developer/programmer, app maker–designer and builder.
 nofollow: true
 hero: /images/levi_voelz-hero-side-dark.jpg
 color: "#92735F"
 ---

-_**TL;DR** -> I build web and mobile applications, I care about great design—visual and functional, and great user experience._
+_**TL;DR** -> I design and build web and mobile applications, I care about timeless design—both visual and functional, and positive and engaging user experiences–whether users are other developers or end users.
+Denver, CO transplant in the San Francisco Bay Area (Sonoma County)._

 ### What I do
 In a nutshell, I design, build, and maintain web and mobile applications.
 I design in a couple ways and at what level really depends on the stage at which I join a project.
 If I'm in at the conceptual phase, I contribute with feedback and sometimes [wireframes](/images/patronish-wires.png){:target="_blank"}.
 Most of the time, I land during the development phase, once design is complete and it's time to create the application architecture.
 I specialize in building SaaS applications and have come up with a great [formula]() for getting projects off the ground quickly.
 Since I'm usually working alone or on small teams, I tend to lean heavily on frameworks, libraries, and third-party services.
 This doesn't mean I won't "roll my own" when needed, but my formula generally works really well for most projects.
 For more info, check out my full list of [services](/services).